 Excoriation disorder

 Excoriation Disorder (Skin-Picking Disorder) is a DSM-5-TR diagnosis (698.4) characterized by recurrent skin picking resulting in skin lesions, with repeated attempts to stop, causing clinically significant distress or impairment.
-It is one of the body-focused repetitive behavior (BFRB) disorders.
+It is one of the body-focused repetitive behaviour (BFRB) disorders.

 Overview

 Excoriation Disorder (also called Skin-Picking Disorder, dermatillomania, neurotic excoriation) is a DSM-5-TR diagnosis (698.4) in the Obsessive-Compulsive and Related Disorders chapter.
-It is characterized by recurrent skin picking resulting in skin lesions, repeated attempts to decrease or stop the behavior, clinically significant distress or impairment, and not better explained by substance effects, medical conditions, or other mental disorders.
+It is characterized by recurrent skin picking resulting in skin lesions, repeated attempts to decrease or stop the behaviour, clinically significant distress or impairment, and not better explained by substance effects, medical conditions, or other mental disorders.

 Lifetime prevalence of Excoriation Disorder is approximately 1.4-5.4% in adult populations.
 The disorder is more common in women than men (approximately 3:1 in clinical samples).
 Onset is typically in adolescence, often coinciding with the onset of acne and adolescent skin changes; some onset in early adulthood or later life.